smaurice101/readthedocs/docs/source/kube.rst

 .. tip::
    These YAMLs can be applied to your Kubernetes cluster as follows:

-   **kubectl apply -f mysql-storage.yml -f mysql-db-deployment.yml -f <TML solution name>.yml**, where you replace <TML solution name> with your actual TML solution name.
+   **kubectl apply -f secrets.yml -f mysql-storage.yml -f mysql-db-deployment.yml -f <TML solution name>.yml**, where you replace <TML solution name> with your actual TML solution name.

    If using AI:

-   **kubectl apply -f mysql-storage.yml -f mysql-db-deployment.yml -f privategpt.yml -f qdrant.yml -f <TML solution name>.yml**, where you replace <TML solution name> with your actual TML solution name.
+   **kubectl apply -f secrets.yml -f mysql-storage.yml -f mysql-db-deployment.yml -f privategpt.yml -f qdrant.yml -f <TML solution name>.yml**, where you replace <TML solution name> with your actual TML solution name.

 Example Kubernetes Run From Applying YAML Files
 -------------------